• Skip to primary navigation

 • Egg noodles - I prefer using wide egg noodles for kugel.
 However, they can be substituted with any medium sized pasta, like penne or fusilli.

-• Cottage cheese - A common ingredient in kugel.
-If you dislike curds in your kugel, it can be substituted with heavy cream or half & half (at a 1:1 ratio) for a smooth, creamy custard.
+• Cottage cheese - If you dislike curds in your kugel, it can be blended until smooth or substituted with heavy cream or half & half (at a 1:1 ratio) for a smooth, creamy custard.

 • Apples - I used two granny smith apples for this recipe.
 The tart flavor pairs well with the slightly sweet custard.
-Or, try using golden delicious apples for a slightly sweeter flavor.
+If desired, use golden delicious apples for a slightly sweeter flavor.
 Apples can also be substituted with a can of drained crushed pineapple or a cup of golden raisins soaked in warm water (strain before adding) depending on the flavor your prefer.
 Fruit can also be omitted entirely without affecting the end result.

 • Sugar - Granulated sugar or brown sugar works in this recipe.
 I add ¾ cup of sugar to my kugel, which makes for a lightly sweetened casserole.
-Use 1 cup of sugar for a sweeter kugel.
+Add an extra ¼ cup of sugar for a sweeter casserole.

 Making sweet noodle kugel with chopped apples.